FAQ: Membership Questions

-Q: I'm filling out the JSPA as an individual.
-Why do I have to fill out the "Accounts Payable" section of Exhibit A if there's no Process Cost Sharing Fee for individuals?
+Q: I'm filling out the JSPA for Full Membership.
+Why do I have to fill out the "Accounts Payable" section of Exhibit A if there's no Process Cost Sharing Fee?

-A: The Accounts Payable section of Exhibit A is the only place where you can specify your postal address.
+A: The Accounts Payable section of Exhibit A is the only place in the agreement where you can specify your postal address.
 The PMO uses your postal address to determine in which country you reside for demographics purposes, as well as for such things as invitations to Member-only events.

 Q: I have already registered for an account on jcp.org.
 Now my organization has become a JCP Member.
 How can I show that I am representing my organization in the JCP?